Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Method

 In the \TI case, we consider the fast translation-invariant discrete wavelet transform (TIDWT) developed by \cite{Coifman1995}, in a denoising framework.
+This transformation has been independently discovered, on several occasions, in different communities, and has received several different names, including the ``\textit{{\`a} trous}" algorithm \cite{holschneider1990real,dutilleux1990implementation}, the undecimated DWT \cite{lang1996noise}, the shift-invariant DWT \cite{lang1995nonlinear} or the stationary DWT \cite{nason1995stationary}, to name just a few (see, \emph{e.g.} \cite{fowler2005redundant} for a review of some of the various different variants).
+There are many ways to implement this transformation, and many ways to represent the resulting overcomplete set of wavelet coefficients.
+We have chosen to focus on the TIDWT of \cite{Coifman1995}, which provide equivalences and a way to go from one to the other of these representations, for example with the stationary DWT of \cite{nason1995stationary}.
 The main difference with the orthogonal case is that the dictionary is now a tight frame instead of an orthonormal basis (see \cite[Chapter 5]{mallat:08}) and the number of coefficients per scale is no longer dyadic but of length $T$ (see \cite{Coifman1995} for more details).
-This wavelet transform is called translation-invariant since the whole dictionary is invariant under circular translation.
-More precisely, for a vector $w$ of size $T$, let $S_h$ denotes the circulant shift by $h$ defined by $(S_h w)(t)=w(t+h)~\mathrm{modulo} ~T$.
+This wavelet transform is called translation-invariant by \cite{Coifman1995} since the whole dictionary is invariant under circular translation.
 As in the traditional case, TIDWT is calculated by a series of decimation and filtering operations, only the additional circulant shift $S_h$ is added and the corresponding wavelet dictionary is obtained by sampling the locations more finely (\emph{i.e.}, one location per sample point).
 TIDWT consists of calculating the DWT of the shifted data for each shift $h\in\{0,\ldots,T-1\}$. \cite{Coifman1995} propose an algorithm to perform this transformation in $\mathcal{O}(T\log_2 T)$ operations (we used the \proglang{R} package \pkg{rwavelet} which provides an implementation \cite{navarro2020r}).
 The invariance property of their construction is formally expressed in terms of the circulant matrix containing the wavelet coefficients (see \cite[eq.
 (3)]{Coifman1995}).
 In other words, for a curve $W_i$ translated by $h$ the wavelet coefficients at each scale will be the same up to some permutation.
 Thus the norm of the latter is preserved scale by scale.

 The redundancy of TIDWT makes it possible to detect the presence of hidden information such as stationary or non-stationary patterns as well as their location, making it particularly suitable for clustering purposes.
 This type of invariant representation has been exploited in many applications (such as denoising \cite{Coifman1995} or texture image classification and segmentation \cite{unser1995texture}).
 In addition, the use of wavelets allows to compress the information contained in the time series into a small number of wavelet coefficients.
 Following \cite{antoniadis2013clustering}, we characterize each time series by the vector of the energy contribution of their wavelet coefficients at each scale with the difference that the coefficients are calculated by TIDWT instead of DWT.
 This extension is possible because the expansion being in a \textit{tight frame}, the norm is also conserved (see \cite[Chapter 11]{mallat:08} for more details).
 More precisely, using Parseval's identity, we have